In May 2014, the country rang in a decisive mandate for change. It is

 transmission and distribution business in the coming years.

 6) Metallurgical and Material Handling -

-The short-term outlook in this area continues to be challenging, due to
+The outlook in this area continues to be challenging, due to a myriad

-prevailing complexities of policies governing mining, land
+judiciary, prevailing complexities of policies governing mining, land

-Material Handling prospects in areas of power, mining, ports and long
+Material Handling prospects in areas of steel, mines, power, ports and

 7) Electrical & Automation -

 The Electrical & Automation business continues to maintain its